cosmos/gaia/docs/validators/overview.md

 The [Cosmos Hub](../README.md) is based on [Tendermint](https://github.com/tendermint/tendermint/tree/master/docs/introduction), which relies on a set of validators that are responsible for committing new blocks in the blockchain.
 These validators participate in the consensus protocol by broadcasting votes that contain cryptographic signatures signed by each validator's private key.

 Validator candidates can bond their own ATOM and have ATOM ["delegated"](../delegators/delegator-guide-cli.md), or staked, to them by token holders.
 The Cosmos Hub has 150 validators, but over time the number of validators can increase.
-The validators are determined by the total number of ATOM tokens (self)delegated to them — the top 150 validator candidates with the most voting power are the current Cosmos validators.
+The validators are determined by the total number of ATOM tokens delegated to them — the top 150 validator candidates with the most voting power are the current Cosmos validators.

 Validators and their delegators earn ATOM as block provisions and tokens as transaction fees through execution of the Tendermint consensus protocol.
 Note that validators can set a commission percentage on the fees their delegators receive as additional incentive.
 You can find an overview of all current validators and their voting power on [Mintscan](https://www.mintscan.io/cosmos).

-If validators double sign, are frequently offline, their staked ATOM (including ATOM of users that delegated to them) can be slashed.
+If validators double sign, are offline for an [extended period](./validator-faq.html#what-are-the-slashing-conditions), their staked ATOM (including ATOM of users that delegated to them) can be slashed.
 The penalty depends on the severity of the violation.

 ## Hardware